-I am on beef kick again people!
-To tell you the truth I cannot eat much beef, it makes my stomach feel funny, but I try to limit and I eat less than portion size suggest.
-So 6 oz a week is plenty for me, and there is once a week chicken, seafood and of course we have twice a week completely meatless days!
+I am on the beef kick again, people!
+To tell you the truth, I cannot eat much beef, it makes my stomach feel funny, but I try to limit and I eat less than portion size suggests.
+So 6 Oz a week is plenty for me, and there is once a week chicken, seafood and of course we have twice a week completely meatless days!

-It’s my guilty pleasure and I would even take it over anything fried that’s how much I love it!
-If I allow myself I would literally eat yakisoba every single day and I don’t care if it’s with beef, pork, seafood, chicken or meatless.
-And guess what, couple days ago I realized that my hubster agrees with me too, and he rarely agrees with me HA!
+It’s my guilty pleasure and I would even take it over anything fried, that’s how much I love it!
+If I allow myself, I would literally eat yakisoba every single day and I don’t care if it’s with beef, pork, seafood, chicken or meatless.
+And guess what, a couple days ago I realized that my Hubster agrees with me too, and he rarely agrees with me HA!
 Just sayin’ :/

-If you never made it at home, now it’s the time to take that wok/pan out and whip this up because it’s so simple and easy that you will need literally 20 minutes to finish it.
-Much cheaper if you make it at home, and on top of all you know what you are putting in as well as you can make it lighter and use what ever meat/veggies you actually like.
-It has that sweetness and balance…mmm I have to stop writing because I will have to make it right away!
+If you have never made it at home, now it’s the time to take that wok/pan out and whip this up because it’s so simple and easy that you will need literally 20 minutes to finish it.
+Much cheaper if you make it at home, and on top of all you know what you are putting in as well as you can make it lighter and use whatever meat/veggies you actually like.
+It has that sweetness and balance…mmm… I have to stop writing because I will have to make it right away!
 I made it with what I had available in my fridge without making a trip.
-I have pretty well stocked up pantry so noodles and many other ingredients are almost always available.
+I pretty well stocked up pantry so noodles and many other ingredients are almost always available.

-Beef Yakisoba -Japanese Fried Noodles w/ beef
+Beef Yakisoba -Japanese Fried Noodles with Beef

-- 2 Tbs.
-Oil
+- 2 tablespoon Oil

-- 3 oz Lean beef fillet-per person, cut into bite size strips
+- 3 OZ Lean beef fillet-per person cut into bite-size strips

 - Salt and pepper to taste

-- 2 garlic cloves, minced
+- 2 garlic cloves minced

-- 1 Tbs.
-Ginger, minced
+- 1 teaspoon Ginger minced

-- 1/4 onion, sliced
+- 1/4 onion sliced

 - 2 cups Asian Blend Fresh Veggies -read notes